 Faculty

-The MTx division will officially be added July, 2023.
-Below is a list of expected faculty members in the division and brief descriptions of their research.
+The following is an alphabetical list of active MCB faculty members in the division and brief descriptions of their research.
+Additional faculty lists are available using the following links:

 Helen Bateup